Dennis Ross

 Dennis B. Ross (born November 26, 1948) is an American diplomat and author.
 He served as the Director of Policy Planning in the State Department under U.S. President George H. W. Bush, the special Middle East coordinator under President Bill Clinton, and was a special adviser for the Persian Gulf and Southwest Asia (including Iran) to former U.S. Secretary of State Hillary Clinton.
 Ross is currently a fellow at The Washington Institute for Near East Policy, a pro-Israel think tank, and co-chairs the Jewish People Policy Institute think tank's board of directors.

 Early life and education

 Ross was born in San Francisco, California, and grew up in Belvedere, California.
-His Jewish mother and Catholic stepfather raised him in a non-religious atmosphere.
+His mother is Jewish and his stepfather is Catholic.

 Ross graduated from the University of California, Los Angeles in 1970 and did graduate work there, writing a doctoral dissertation on decision-making in the Soviet Union.
 He became religiously Jewish after the Six-Day War.
 In 2002, he co-founded the Kol Shalom synagogue in Rockville, Maryland.